PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 CPU and memory are collectively referred to as *compute resources*, or *resources*.
 Compute resources are measurable quantities that can be requested, allocated, and consumed.
 They are distinct from
-[API resources](/docs/concepts/overview/kubernetes-api/).
-API resources, such as Pods and [Services](/docs/concepts/services-networking/service/) are objects that can be read and modified through the Kubernetes API server.
+[API resources](/docs/concepts/overview/PlaidCloud-api/).
+API resources, such as Pods and [Services](/docs/concepts/services-networking/service/) are objects that can be read and modified through the PlaidCloud API server.

 ## Resource requests and limits of Pod and container